Aptose Reports Results for the Fourth Quarter and Full Year 2022

-We have ongoing Phase 1 clinical trials for our product candidates HM43239 and Luxeptinib.
-HM43239 was licensed into Aptose in Q4, 2021 and we have assumed sponsorship, and the related costs, of the HM43239 study effective January 1, 2022.
-In Q4, 2021, we discontinued the APTO-253 program and are exploring strategic alternatives for this compound.
+We have ongoing clinical trials for our product candidates tuspetinib and luxeptinib.
+Tuspetinib was licensed into Aptose in November 2021 and we assumed sponsorship, and the related costs, of the tuspetinib study effective January 1, 2022.
+In December 2021, we discontinued the APTO-253 program and are exploring strategic alternatives for this compound.

-We expect our research and development expenses to be higher for the foreseeable future as we continue to advance HM43239 and luxeptinib into larger clinical trials.
+We expect our research and development expenses to be higher as compared to 2022 for the foreseeable future as we continue to advance tuspetinib into larger clinical trials.

-R&D expenses increased by $16.7 million to $46.0 million for the year ended December 31, 2021 as compared with $29.3 million for the comparative period in 2020.
+R&D expenses decreased by $17.9 million to $28.1 million for the year ended December 31, 2022 as compared with $46.0 million for the comparative period in 2021.
 Changes to the components of our R&D expenses presented in the table above are primarily as a result of the following activities:

-- License fees paid in the year ended December 31, 2021 to Hanmi of $12.5 million for global development rights of HM-43239, including $5.0 million in cash and $7.5 million in Common Shares.
-There were no license fee paid in the year ended December 31, 2020.
+- License fees paid in the year ended December 31, 2021 to Hanmi of $12.5 million for global development rights of tuspetinib, including $5.0 million in cash and $7.5 million in Common Shares.
+There were no license fee paid in the year ended December 31, 2022.

-- Stock-based compensation increased by approximately $70 thousand in the year ended December 31, 2021, compared with the year ended December 31, 2020, mostly related to higher number of options granted in the current year, and offset by those options having a lower grant date fair value as compared with the options granted in the comparative year.
+- Stock-based compensation decreased by approximately $1.6 million in the year ended December 31, 2022, compared with the year ended December 31, 2021, primarily due to stock options granted with lower grant date fair values in the current period.

 General and Administrative Expenses